Sarah269/sarah269/README.md

 Analyst.
 Problem-solver.
 Collaborator
 -------------------------------------------------------

 IT professional with 5+ years experience working with application teams, engineers, and developers to deliver projects.
-I have worked on projects for data warehouses, data marts, and data center server installs.
+I have worked on projects for data warehouses, data marts, application enchancements, and data center server installs.
+My projects involved working with resources based in the United States, Ireland, India, Costa Rica, Philippines, and Hong Kong.
 I am brushing up on my SQL and SAS skills.
 Learning new skills.
 Looking forward to new opportunities.

 *   🌍  I'm based in United States
 *   🧠  I'm learning Python
-*   ⚡  I actually have mainframe experience but don't tell anyone.
+*   ⚡  Experienced with SDLC, Waterfall, and Kanban
+*   ⚡  Over ten years experience working remotely and delivering projects

-<h2>👨‍💻 Analytical Projects:</h2>
+<h2>👨‍💻 Directory:</h2>

 - <b>Projects</b>